Specialties

 - Explain the role of IgE, Fcel1, FceRII, IL2, IL3, IL4, IL5, IL13, GMCSF gamma interferon, histamine, leukotrienes, cytokines, adhesion molecules and the Th1/Th2 paradigm (CSP3)

-- Explain the rationale behind the stepwise approach used in asthma management and demonstrate use of the British Thoracic Society (BTS) guidelines and Scottish Intercollegiate Guidelines Network (SIGN) guidelines to choose treatments for asthma (CR3)
+- Explain the rationale behind the stepwise approach used in asthma management and demonstrate use of the British Thoracic Society (BTS) and Scottish Intercollegiate Network (SIGN) guidelines to choose treatments for asthma (CR3)

 - List environmental and genetic factors predisposing to or protecting from asthma (CSP3)

-- Explain the role of the specialist nurse practitioners and self management plans in the management of asthma (CR3)
+- Explain the role of specialist nurse practitioners and self management plans in the management of asthma (CR3)

 - Explain to a patient the difference between a reliever and preventer inhaler and the use of each in asthma management (CR3)